 The Company has the ability, through arrangements with multiple banks, to obtain secured and unsecured short-term borrowings primarily through the issuance of promissory notes.
-Under these agreements, the Company can borrow on demand up to a maximum of \$265,000,000 secured at interest rates determined on the date of each borrowing, and reset daily.
-At June 30, 2016, there was \$78,000,000 of short-term borrowings outstanding under these secured credit lines.
-The Company also has an uncommitted secured credit line at interest rates determined on the date of each borrowings under this credit line.
-In addition, the Company can borrow on demand up to a maximum of \$45,000,000 unsecured at interest rates determined on the date of each borrowing, and reset daily.
-At June 30, 2016, there were taily.
-At June 30, 2016, there were \$45,000,000 of short-term borrowings outstanding under these unsecured credit lines.
+Under these agreements, the Company can borrow on demand up to a maximum of \$290,000,000 secured at interest rates determined on the date of each borrowing, and reset daily.
+At June 30, 2017, there were \$37,902,000 of short-term borrowings outstanding under these secured credit lines.
+The Company also has an uncommitted secured credit line at interest rates determined on the date of each borrowing, and reset daily.
+At June 30, 2017, there were no borrowings outstanding under this credit line.
+In addition, the Company can borrow on demand up to a maximum of \$65,000,000 unsecured at interest rates determined on the date of each borrowing, and reset daily.
+At June 30, 2017, there were \$37,983,000 of short-term borrowings outstanding under these unsecured credit lines.
 All short-term financing arrangements have de minimis committed revolver fees.

-(15) Profit-Sharing Retirement Plans
+(15) Profit Sharing Retirement Plans